S.Oliver founder on "Generation Z": "Many are doing too well" - Breaking Latest News

 The founder of the fashion chain S.Oliver, Bernd Freier, tells the “mirror”that many in Generation Z are doing too well.

-The fathers would pay the rent, the young adults would inherit too much, he says to the “Spiegel”.
+The fathers would pay the rent, the young adults would inherit too much, he tells Der Spiegel.
 He himself finds work “cool” and talks about the economically cramped conditions in which he grew up.
 These would have motivated him to “get out of the shit”.

 Freier questions whether young adults today are still ambitious enough.